Handicaps_Icon

 M13/14 – Cogglesford Watermill Bridge (one each side)

-The start and finish of the 5km race is located in the Eastgate Car Park between Eastgate Road and the bridge crossing over to East Banks Riverside Walk.
-The attached figure (Sleaford Striders Annual Handicap Course) shows the route and to help, directions are listed below.
+The start and finish of the 5km race is from Sleaford Town Football Club.
 With both scenic and residential stretches, it is quite a straightforward unhilly route with plenty of places for quicker runners to pass and just a couple of ‘elements’ where runners need to be watchful.

 Please be aware.
 Though there will be marshals at the point of crossing Boston Road to ensure the safety of the runners and who will probably do a fantastic job by warning runners of traffic to help judge the moment when to cross, they have no authority to control the traffic on the public highway.
 Therefore, it remains with each runner to ensure their own personal safety when crossing.